john-cd/rust_howto/bk/src/language/macros.md

   ```

 - Procedural macros must be defined in the root of that crate (in `lib.rs`).
-- You will always use types from the [`proc_macro`](https://doc.rust-lang.org/proc_macro/index.html)↗ crate (provided by the compiler) to interact with token streams.
+- You will always use types from the [`proc_macro`](https://doc.rust-lang.org/proc_macro/index.html)↗ crate (provided by the compiler) to interact with token streams [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.proc_macro)↗.
   - All procedural macros take one or two [`proc_macro::TokenStream`](https://doc.rust-lang.org/proc_macro/struct.TokenStream.html)↗ as input and return a `proc_macro::TokenStream`.
-  - A token stream is roughly equivalent to `Vec<TokenTree>` where a [`TokenTree`](https://doc.rust-lang.org/proc_macro/enum.TokenTree.html)↗ can roughly be thought of as a lexical token.
-For example `foo` is an `Ident` token, `.` is a `Punct` token, and `1.2` is a `Literal` token [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.proc_macro)↗[(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.token)↗.
+  - A token stream is roughly equivalent to `Vec<TokenTree>` where a [`TokenTree`](https://doc.rust-lang.org/proc_macro/enum.TokenTree.html)↗ can roughly be thought of as a lexical token or a group of tokens within `()`, `[]`, or `{}` delimiters.
+For example `foo` is an `Ident` token, `.` is a `Punct` token, and `1.2` is a `Literal` token [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.token)↗.

-- While you could manually parse and generate token streams, it is highly recommended to use helper crates (found on [`crates.io`](https://crates.io)↗):
+While you could manually parse and generate token streams, it is highly recommended to use helper crates (found on [`crates.io`](https://crates.io)↗):

 - `syn` is a parser for Rust syntax.
 It allows you to parse a `proc_macro::TokenStream` into an Abstract Syntax Tree (AST) that's easy to work with (e.g., `syn::ItemStruct`, `syn::FnArg`).
 - `quote` is a quasi-quoting library that makes it easy to generate Rust code from the parsed AST.
 It allows you to write Rust code directly and "splice in" variables.

-- Procedural macros are "unhygienic."
+Procedural macros are "unhygienic."
 They behave as if the output token stream was simply written inline to the code it's next to.
-This means that it's affected by external items and also affects external imports.
+This means that they are affected by external items and also affects external imports.
 Use full absolute paths to items in libraries (for example, `::std::option::Option` instead of `Option`) and make sure that generated functions have names that are unlikely to clash with other functions (like `__internal_foo` instead of `foo`) [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.hygiene)↗.

-- While `syn` and `proc_macro::Span` help, providing clear and precise error messages from a macro can be tricky.
-  - Procedural macros have two ways of reporting errors.
+While `syn` and `proc_macro::Span` help, providing clear and precise error messages from a macro can be tricky: Procedural macros have two ways of reporting errors.
 The first is to `panic!`.
 The second is to invoke the `compile_error!` macro.

-- Debugging (procedural) macros can be challenging. `cargo expand` is your best friend for seeing the generated code.
+Debugging (procedural) macros can be challenging. `cargo expand` is your best friend for seeing the generated code.
 IDE support for macros is limited.

-- Procedural macros can increase compilation times, especially for large projects or complex macros.
+Procedural macros can increase compilation times, especially for large projects or complex macros.

 ### Derive Custom Traits with Procedural Macros {#derive-macros}